haberdashPI/vscode-move-cursor-by-argument/README.md

   determine whether the current character falls inside a quote.

-Ideally there would be a way to leverage the parsing VSCode already performs for syntax highlighting.
+Ideally there would be a way to leverage the parsing VSCode already performs for syntax highlighting using a bulit-in API.
 However, this is not possible (see [#580](https://github.com/microsoft/vscode/issues/580)).
 The alternative, which would be to parse the entire source file redundantly within each extension, is not a sustainable approach for multiple, small extensions to take.